WhiteflagProtocol/whiteflag-standard/docs/v1/index.md

-The shared secret may be used as a basis for encryption and authentication, whether for Whiteflag or not, but it should never be used directly as an encryption key or autyhentication token.
+The shared secret may be used as a basis for encryption and authentication, whether for Whiteflag or not, but it should never be used directly as an encryption key or authentication token.

-#### 5.2.3 Encrytpion Key and Authentication Token Derivation
+### 5.2.3 Encryption Key and Authentication Token Derivation

 Shared secrets (such as pre-shared, deterministically derived or ECDH generated secrets), must use the HKDF function defined in RFC 5869 to